 The stored procedure entity displays general details and resource consumption of the selected stored procedure.

-The following views are available:
+Overview

-- Overview - Text
+Text

 About getting an overview of a stored procedure

 The Overview displays general properties of the stored procedure, provides resource consumption information, in addition to the number of times the selected stored procedure's statements were executed, based on the data collected by the Precise for SQL Server Collector for the selected time period.